improbable-eng/ts-protoc-gen/README.md

 To generate client-side service stubs from your protobuf files you must configure ts-protoc-gen to emit service definitions by passing the `service=true` param to the `--ts_out` flag, eg:

 ```
-# Path to this plugin
+# Path to this plugin, Note this must be an abolsute path on Windows (see #15)
 PROTOC_GEN_TS_PATH="./node_modules/.bin/protoc-gen-ts"

 # Directory to write generated code to (.js and .d.ts files)